10 Oven Alternatives That Save Space & Work Even Better

 However, keep in mind that you might not be able to bake all the desserts that you could make by using a traditional oven.
 Besides sweet dishes, you can obviously make wonderful main dishes by using the crockpot.

 If you are someone who loves to eat meat, then you will be very pleased upon buying a crockpot or other slow cooker.
 Slow cooking any large piece of meat using a crockpot makes it extremely tender, so it will fall apart in your mouth without you even having to chew.

 Curries are also great when they are slow-cooked inside a crockpot; the flavors seem to develop very well.

 The crockpot is also a very convenient appliance because after you have set your ingredients in the pot and have mixed them well, you don't have to constantly check on it, which will save a lot of your time.
 Additionally, although it might seem fancy, crockpots are very simple to use.

 Lastly, crockpots are not that heavy, which makes them portable oven alternatives.
 Hence, you can take them to your family or friend's house if you all are hosting a dinner together.

-Amongst all the appliances in this list, you could say that the air fryer is the most recent innovation, and it has been gaining massive popularity over the past few years.
+Amongst all the appliances in this list, you could say that all the various types of air fryers are the most recent innovation, and they have been gaining massive popularity over the past few years.
 For reheating food there's no better oven substitute

 If you have no clue what an air fryer is, then you could say it is a hybrid of a fryer and oven.
 Therefore, it can be used in place of an oven for making many dishes.